AdaCore/gnatstudio/docs/users_guide/environment.rst

 *My project have several files with the same name.
 How can I import it in GPS?*

-  GPS's projects don't allow implicit overriding of sources files, so you can't have the same filename multiple times in the project hierarchy.
-This is because GPS needs to know exactly where the file is and can't reliably guess which occurrence to use.
+  GPS's projects do not allow implicit overriding of sources files, so you cannot have the same filename multiple times in the project hierarchy.
+This is because GPS needs to know exactly where the file is and cannot reliably guess which occurrence to use.

   There are several ways to handle this issue:

   *Put all duplicate files in the same project*

-    There's one specific case where a project is allowed to have duplicate source files: if the list of source directories is specified explicitly.
+    There is one specific case where a project is allowed to have duplicate source files: if the list of source directories is specified explicitly.
 All duplicate files must be in the same project.
-Under these conditions, there's no ambiguity for GPS and the GNAT tools as to which file to use and the first file found on the source path is the one hiding all the others.
+Under these conditions, there is no ambiguity for GPS and the GNAT tools as to which file to use and the first file found on the source path is the one hiding all the others.
 GPS only shows the first file.